goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     -> CLOSE

-The commands that come with the monitor use databnase information.
+The commands that come with the monitor use database information.
 They access databases as utilities.
 Let's create some test databases and register them as utilities.